kyleratti/kyleratti/_posts/2020-08-25-fiata-appreciation.md

   - abarth
 ---

-It has been a little while since I've truly stopped and appreciated how the <abbr title="Fiat's Miata">Fiata</abbr>'s styling.
+It has been a little while since I've truly stopped and appreciated the <abbr title="Fiat's Miata">Fiata</abbr>'s styling.
 I like it so much more than the Miata of the same generation.

 <picture>
   <source